 WPY Trivia for a Cause Gathers Community-Wide Support

 Our 2021 virtual Team Trivia event was a huge success!
 Participants, event sponsors, and other donors raised over $12,300 for youth served through WPY programs.
 Trivia host, Jeremy Lewis, led a down-to-the wire matchup between the Rockin’ Rotarians (Waltham Rotary Club) and STEAM-y Teachers (Waltham High School Teachers), who tied for first place in the Trivia competition.
 Boston Children’s Hospital at Waltham won Best Team Spirit, with their unwavering enthusiasm all evening.
 Big shout out to team Rosehorse and the Renegades (led by Bob Marcou), who took home the Team Fundraising Competition prize after raising almost $1,500 for WPY.

 WPY Annual Meeting 2021

 WPY is on the move!
 Last spring we completed a three year strategic plan, with the help of pro bono consulting from Community Action Partners (CAP).
 Now we are putting that plan into action!
 After placing over 100 teens in internships in summer 2021, we are set to take our Career Exploration and Training Program to new heights.
 Wraparound Waltham, a collaborative led by WPY to support and welcome students and families who are new to the country, rallied throughout COVID and is building out an exciting new model.
-Join us to hear more about the amazing partnerships and opportunities that were formed last year, and share in our vision for a city that gives all youth a feeling of hope and belonging.
+Watch the Annual Meeting recording here, and share in our vision for a city that creates a community of belonging for all Waltham youth.

 Building Equity and Justice for Waltham Youth: A Virtual Fundraiser